edgexfoundry/edgex-docs/docs_src/design/ucr/Extending-Device-Data.md

 4. The "Extended" Device Resources will extend all instances of the (south-bound) Device; the south-bound Device may be extended by Resources from multiple upper-level services.

-Not a requirement: means of using or combining Resources from multiple south-bound Devices into one Extended Device.
+Not a requirement: means of using or combining Resources from multiple south-bound Devices into one Extended Resource.
-Not a requirement (yet): API changes to filter Device lists by their relationship to Extended Devices.

 ### Other Related Issues
-Potentially related to the Use Case for [Hybrid App-Device Services](./Hybrid-App-Device-Services.md) since Application Services will use Device Service APIs for Device Management.

 ### References